aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSB via Java or Online App" h2="On Premise Java API to export POTX to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert POTX files to XLSB.
+This conversion can be done in two steps.
+The first step is to export the POTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify, and convert presentations in various formats.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, shapes, and images, and more.

+Once the POTX file is converted to HTML, the second step is to convert the HTML to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify, and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.

-You can convert POTX file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, you can easily convert POTX files to XLSB in two steps.
+First, you can export the POTX file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML to XLSB using Aspose.Cells for Java.
+This conversion process is quick and easy, and it can be done without any additional software or tools.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}